-internal\memory|hapssram
+internal_memory|hapssram

-The internal\memory/hapssrm argument specifies the type of RAM used to capture the sample data; internal\memory uses local RAM (the default) and hapssram uses the memory on a HAPS SRAM daughter board (available only with HAPS board configurations; unavailable with real-time debug IICE).
+The internal_memory/hapssram argument specifies the type of RAM used to capture the sample data; internal_memory uses local FPGA memory (the default) and hapssram uses an external RAM daughter board.

 -compression 0|1

 The -compression option determines if data compression is to be applied when the sample data is unchanged between cycles (the data is automatically decompressed when viewed).
 A value of 1 enables data compression.
 An internal default is set to force an update after 64 cycles of unchanging data.
 The -compression option applies only to regular IICE units and is not supported by real-time debug IICE.